• Home > About Us

 • Fisheries Survey of India: Under the leadership of Dr Jeyabhaskaran carries out periodic marine mammal distribution and density surveys in the Indian EEZ.

-Other groups working on south Asian river dolphins:
+NGO’s and Universities working on south Asian river dolphins:

 • Dr Sunil Choudhary and Subhasis Dey – Vikramshila Biodiversity Research and Education Centre (VBREC)- TM Bhagalpur University